 Add 1 cup of ACV to a bucket of warm water.
 Soak paws for 30 seconds, dry and apply the foot powder.

-Iodine disinfects wounds, and will treat yeast infections caused by constant licking or chewing.
+Iodine disinfects wounds, and will treat yeast overgrowth caused by constant licking or chewing.
 Add enough iodine to a bucket of warm water to turn it the color of tea.
 Soak paws for 30 seconds, dry and apply the foot powder.
 Iodine is non-toxic for dogs so don’t worry if your dog licks his feet.

 Baking Soda Rinse